Gain and phase type multipliers for feedback robustness

 \begin{proof} The proof follows by using results in \cite{ballantine1975accretive, wang2020phases}.
 More precisely, first assume $\lambda(AB) \cap \mR_- = \emptyset$.
 Then, by \cite[Thm.~1]{ballantine1975accretive} we have that the matrix $AB$ can be factored as $\tilde{A}\tilde{B}$, where $\tilde{A}, \tilde{B} \in \mA_n$.
 Let $H^* = \tilde{B}B^{-1}$, then $H^*B = \tilde{B} \in \mA_n$.
 Moreover, by congruence we have that $HA$ is accretive if and only if $H^{-1}(HA)H^{-*}=AH^{-*}$ is accretive.
 For the latter, we have that $AH^{-*} = AB\tilde{B}^{-1} = \tilde{A}\tilde{B}\tilde{B}^{-1} = \tilde{A} \in \mA_n$, and hence there exists an $H \in \gln$ so that $HA, H^*B \in \mA_n$.
 This proves the ``if''-statement.
 To show the ``only if''-statement, assume that there exists an $H$ so that $HA, H^*B \in \mA_n$.
 Again, by congruence $HA \in \mA_n$ if and only if $AH^{-*} \in \mA_n$.
 By \cite[Thm.~6.2]{wang2020phases} it follows that $AB = AH^{-*}H^*B$ have no eigenvalues along $\mR_-$. \end{proof}

-The result in Proposition~\ref{prop:H_sect} can be understood in terms of the existence of a phasal multiplier $P \in \mH_{2n}$ that fulfills \eqref{eq:multipliers}, i.e., a multiplier $P$ where only the off-diagonal blocks are nonzero and where in fact both inequalities in \eqref{eq:multipliers} are strict.
+The result in Proposition~\ref{prop:H_sect} can be understood in terms of the existence of a phasal multiplier $P \in \mH_{2n}$ that fulfills \eqref{eq:multipliers}, i.e., a multiplier $P$ where only the off-diagonal blocks are nonzero and where in fact both inequalities in \eqref{eq:multipliers} are strict (see \cite[Cor.
+VI.2]{meinsma1997dual}).
 In particular, this formally confirms the intuition that in order to show that the interconnection is stable under an arbitrary positive scaling uncertainty, a certain type of ``phase information'' is the only thing that is needed.
 Moreover, these results can be strengthened to (certain) matrices which are not of full rank as follows.

-\begin{theorem} Given $A, B \in \mM_n$, assume that a potential zero-eigenvalue of $AB$ is semi-simple. \footnote{An eigenvalue is called semi-simple if its algebraic and geometric multiplicities are the same \cite[Def.~1.4.3]{horn2013matrix}.
+\begin{theorem} Given $A, B \in \mM_n$, assume that if zero is an eigenvalue of $AB$, then it is semi-simple. \footnote{An eigenvalue is called semi-simple if its algebraic and geometric multiplicities are the same \cite[Def.~1.4.3]{horn2013matrix}.
 This is equivalent with that all Jordan blocks corresponding to the eigenvalue are of size $1 \times 1$ \cite[Prob.~3.1.P5]{horn2013matrix}. } Then the following statements are equivalent: \begin{enumerate}[(i)] \item $\det(I + \tau AB) \neq 0$ for all $\tau \geq 0$; \item there exists a $P \in \mH_{2n}$ fulfilling \eqref{eq:multipliers4}, and $P$ takes the form

 for some $H \in \mM_n$; \item for the eigenvalues of $AB$, it holds that

 \end{enumerate} \end{theorem}

 \begin{proof} See Appendix~\ref{app:proof_thm:H_sectorial}. \end{proof}